Mardi Himal helicopter tour from Pokhara

 Can I do the helicopter tour from Kathmandu?

 The tour itself departs Pokhara.
 From Kathmandu you connect first by a 25-minute flight or a 6 to 7-hour drive to Pokhara, then join the heli tour.
-A direct private charter from Kathmandu is possible but much more expensive, so most travellers fly to Pokhara first.
+A direct private charter from Kathmandu is possible but considerably more expensive, so most travellers fly to Pokhara first.

 Do I need to be fit or have trekking experience?